taoyue.com : Book Reviews : I'd Rather Be Right

 Well printed on acid-free paper, so should remain in good shape if properly stored.
 Music composed and written by Richard Rodgers and Lorenz Hart, separately published.

-The plot is just there to stitch the music together.
-Two young lovers in New York City want to get married, but the boy needs a raise and his boss won't give it to him until the federal budget is balanced.
-President Roosevelt strides through their dream in Central Park, and a procession of government officials, the Cabinet, the Supreme Court, even defeated candidates like Al Landon, come through.
-Along the way, we get jokes about the federal interventions in the economy — the millionaires now working for the WPA, President Roosevelt trying to mediate a wage dispute between a merry-go-round owner and employee using the Wagner Act.
+The plot is there just to stitch the music together.
+Two young lovers in New York City would like to get married, but the boy needs a raise before he can support a wife, and his boss won't give it to him until the federal budget is balanced.
+President Roosevelt strides through their dream in Central Park, followed by government officials, the Cabinet, the Supreme Court, and even defeated candidate Al Landon.
+Along the way, we get jokes about the federal interventions in the economy.
+Not only are there millionaires now working for the WPA, but President Roosevelt finds himself using the Wagner Act to mediate a wage dispute between a merry-go-round owner and employee.

-Many of the jokes are quite universal, like the Cabinet members reacting angrily to a suggestion to balance the budget, then sighing in relief when President Roosevelt asks them what new taxes they can think of.
-(Postmaster-General Farley suggests charging all letters airmail rates, "They wouldn't go air mail &mdash we'd just send them the regular way.
-But it would double the revenue.")
-Then there's the balloon vendor reciting off a list of taxes that he has to pay, popping a balloon each time, a joke that has probably been around ever since there've been balloons.
+Some of the jokes can apply to any time period.
+The Cabinet members react angrily to a suggestion to balance the budget, then sighing in relief when President Roosevelt asks them what new taxes they can think of.
+Postmaster-General Farley suggests charging all letters at airmail rates.
+As he explains, "They wouldn't go air mail – we’d just send them the regular way.
+But it would double the revenue."
+Then there's the balloon vendor reciting off a list of taxes that he has to pay, popping a balloon each time he names a tax.